mandekhalane/project1/README.md

 # project1
-# this project is based on react platform and the begning of github colaboration made by suleyman
+# this project is based on html and css  and making on portifolio and the begning of github colaboration made by ...